 Due to the multiple requests Union University receive each semester, Union is not able to participate in external doctoral surveys (or external surveys) at this time.

-Currently we have six institutional surveys that take priority for our students (CSS, CIRP, NSSE, SSI, College Base and CORE.)
+Currently we have six institutional surveys that take priority for our students (CSS, CIRP, NSSE, SSI, and Healthy Minds.)
 Limiting surveys allows us to prioritize the importance of these surveys and decrease "survey fatigue" among our student body.

 Faculty, staff and students wishing to begin research at the university must begin the process with the IRB.